-Fellowships and awards of up to $50,000 to USA early-career researchers with an M.D., Ph.D., Sc.D., PharmD, DO, or equivalent degree to support research and training in an area related to epilepsy.
-An LOI must be submitted prior to the full application.
-Funding is intended for basic, translational, or clinical research studies of disease mechanisms or treatments, epidemiologic or behavioral studies, the development of new technologies, and health services and outcomes research.
+Fellowships up to $50,000 to USA early-career researchers with an M.D., Ph.D., Sc.D., PharmD, DO, or equivalent degree to support research and training in an area related to epilepsy.
+Funding is intended for basic, clinical, and translational research on the causes, treatments, and consequences of epilepsy, seizures, and related disorders and their treatment.

-AES Research and Training Fellowships for Clinicians provide mentored support for clinical fellows or recently appointed clinical faculty who intend to pursue a career in epilepsy research.
+AES Research and Training Fellowships for Clinicians (RTFC) provide mentored support for clinical fellows or clinical faculty who intend to pursue a career in epilepsy research.
 Applicants should propose a research project and training program designed to develop scientific skills and preliminary data in preparation for an independent research career.

 GrantWatch ID#: 160891

 The number of awards granted each year is contingent upon available funds.

 The fellowship award provides up to $50,000 for one year, with $49,000 for stipend and $1,000 for travel support to attend the AES Annual Meeting, as well as complimentary registration to the AES Annual Meeting and one-year of complimentary AES membership.

 In general, the award term should be July 1, 2021-June 30, 2022.
 However, a delay of up to 3 months (beginning no later than October 1, 2021) in the start date is permitted if necessary